gerardcondon/tools-docs/docs/bash.md

 * Reset local master to be the same as the remote master branch git fetch origin git reset --hard origin/master

+* You have a local .gitignore file at `.git/info/excludes`